Medical-Intelligence-One/Critical-Path/README.md

 - 🟡 Update a global virtual population from a local version
 - 🟡 Automate updates as part of an MLOps process

+<a id='rf'></a>
 ## Reasoning Framework
 ---
-- 🟢 Design a set of reasoning methods that can flexibly interact with the knowledge graph and patient data to fulfill use cases (🔁 with knowledge graph and use cases)
+- 🟢 Design a set of reasoning methods that can flexibly interact with the knowledge graph and patient data to fulfill use cases [🔗](Reasoning_Framework.ipynb) (🔁 with knowledge graph and use cases)

     | Status | Process      | Output |
     | :---: | :---- |:---|